 The return to the classroom can be really tough for some students.
-We know that one in five teens and nearly 40% of LGBTQ youth struggle with anxiety, depression and other mental health issues.
-The start of school can exacerbate these.
 And this year, as concerns about the social pressures after so much time at home, dealing with masks and ongoing COVID fears and trying to catch up academically after remote learning are adding to the stress.

 The good news?

 During your late adolescent and teen years, you can take charge of your wellbeing.
 Teens are old enough to manage their self-care (with their parent’s support) and have the wherewithal to reach out for help when they need it.